The 5-Step Recipe For Staying Cool This Summer!

 - Close the blinds and let down the curtains.
 It’s tempting to celebrate summer by letting in as much light as possible.
 Just about every magazine ad features a summery-looking beach home with the windows and doors flung wide open.
 That isn’t reality, people.
 As soon as the sun hits your home in the morning, the blinds and curtains should be closed.
 You probably already have these forms of “insulation” in place, so utilize what you’ve got.
 Bonus: your nosy neighbor can’t see what you’re up to.

 - Don’t cook.
 Yes, ladies and gents, that’s right – you heard it from us.
 Step away from that stove.
 Turning on the oven or stove generates a significant amount of heat.
-Serve cold soups, salads and raw veggies and fruits.
-Not only does it keep your home cooler, who really wants a big heavy meal when it’s 100 degrees, anyway, If you really do need to heat something up, light up the old grill!
-It's summer, after all!
+Serve cold soups, salads, and raw veggies and fruits.
+Not only does it keep your home cooler, but who really wants a big heavy meal when it’s 100 degrees, anyway?
+If you really do need to heat something up, light up the old grill!
+It’s summer, after all!

 - Turn off the TV.
 And unplug the computer.
 These innocuous everyday electronics generate a lot of heat.
 Keep your home cool and your AC bill low by reducing – or eliminating – the amount of time they’re turned on.
 Plus, with all the electronics unplugged, you have more time for a good book, a chat with your neighbor, or playtime with the kids.